ThomasieDK/maskgit-pytorch_VS/README.md

 # maskgit-pytorch

 Unofficial PyTorch implementation of [MaskGIT](http://arxiv.org/abs/2202.04200).
-The official Jax implementation is available at [here](https://github.com/google-research/maskgit).
+The official Jax implementation can be found [here](https://github.com/google-research/maskgit).

 > [!WARNING]
 > The transformer architecture is not exactly the same as the official implementation.